donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 in Figure :ref:`fig-ngc-data-flow-dl`.
 Downlink Ipv4 packets are generated from a generic remote host, and addressed to one of the UE device.
-Internet routing will take care of forwarding the packet to the generic NetDevice of the SGW/PGW node which is connected to the internet (this is the Gi interface according to 3GPP terminology).
-The SGW/PGW has a VirtualNetDevice which is assigned the gateway IP address of the UE subnet; hence, static routing rules will cause the incoming packet from the internet to be routed through this VirtualNetDevice.
-Such device starts the GTP/UDP/IP tunneling procedure, by forwarding the packet to a dedicated application in the SGW/PGW  node which is called NgcSgwPgwApplication.
+Internet routing will take care of forwarding the packet to the generic NetDevice of the SMF/UPF node which is connected to the internet (this is the Gi interface according to 3GPP terminology).
+The SMF/UPF has a VirtualNetDevice which is assigned the gateway IP address of the UE subnet; hence, static routing rules will cause the incoming packet from the internet to be routed through this VirtualNetDevice.
+Such device starts the GTP/UDP/IP tunneling procedure, by forwarding the packet to a dedicated application in the SMF/UPF  node which is called NgcSmfUpfApplication.
 This application does the following operations:

  #. it determines the eNB node to which the UE is attached, by looking
     at the IP destination address (which is the address of the UE);